danidee10/django-notifs/README.md

   #### source: A ForeignKey to Django's User model (Can be null if it's not a User to User Notification)
   #### source_display_name: A User Friendly name for the source of the notification.
   #### recipient: The Recipient of the notification.
 It's a ForeignKey to Django's User model
+  #### category: Arbitrary category that can be used to group messages.
   #### action: Verbal action for the notification E.g Sent, Cancelled, Bought e.t.c
   #### obj: The id of the object associated with the notification (Can be null)
   #### short_description: The body of the notification.